hjb001/PettingLLMs_Web/docs/core-concepts/overview.md

 - Suitable for tasks where roles are similar
 - More sample efficient

-**When to use:**
-- Games (Sudoku, Sokoban)
-- Simple planning tasks
-- Tasks with symmetric agent roles

 ### Role-Specialized Policies

 - **Separate policy** for each agent role